TLBlur-SGX/tlblur/README.md

 - [OpenSSL](#openssl) (optional)

 1. (optional) enable or disable OpenSSL benchmark in `enclaves/meson.build` by (un)commenting the `subdir('openssl')` line
+  - Binary rewriting of OpenSSL can take a very long time (up to 1 hour)
 2. Run `./configure-build.sh` to configure the meson build directory
 3. Run `ninja -C build install` to build and install enclaves in `$PWD/install`